amakor97/portfolio/Readme.md

 ### FunBox

 This is a React-based card-select layout example.
 You can toggle cards, active cards will change their color and text.

+### Todo

+This is a React-based todo list app.
+You can create, edit and delete tasks and their status and description.
+Task list and interaction area separator can be moved.